rdf-elixir/website/content/grax/schemas.md

 }
 ```

-While you have to deal in Ecto with the relational data model with different types of associations and mappings in the relational data model (1-to-1, 1-to-n, n-to-m, with an implicit or explicit join-schema etc.), the graph data model just has edges with different kinds of cardinalities, which are in Grax mapped similarly to single value and values sets on data properties, to single link and link sets on link properties.
+While you have to deal in Ecto with the relational data model with different types of associations and mappings in the relational data model (1-to-1, 1-to-n, n-to-m, with an implicit or explicit join-schema etc.), the graph data model just has edges with different kinds of cardinalities, which are in Grax mapped to either single values or a list of multiple values, just like data properties, only that it's now just single or multiple schema structs for the linked nodes.
 Just as for data properties single linked schema structs are assumed unless the module name of the schema on the `:type` keyword is put in square brackets.

 ```elixir